twitchax/blog/source/Azure-PowerShell-Strategy/index.md

 * Location.
 * Dependent resources.

+#### Settable Defaults

+Users should have the ability to default certain ubiquitous parameters like `-ResourceGroupName` and `-Location`.

+#### Gray Parameters

 In many cases, some parameters could be "gray" or semi-optional.
 That is, if the parameter is not specified, the user is asked if we should generate the parameter for them.
 For example, resource group is required for almost all _create_ scenarios; however, users often want to create a resource without much concern for a specific group (especially during REPL use).
 As such, resource group would be a "gray" parameter that is provisioned for the user with a random name if they choose to leave it off.

-### Settable Defaults

-Users should have the ability to default certain ubiquitous parameters like `-ResourceGroupName` and `-Location`.

-### Shorter Names

-This includes the names of cmdlets (e.g., `New-AzureRmVM` => `New-AzVm`) and the names of parameters (e.g., `-ResourceGroupName` => `-Rg`).
+#### `-Auto` Switch

+This is an alternative posited in response to the fact that "gray" parameters are equivalent to the oxymoronic phrase "required parameter with a default".
+In this case, `New-AzVm` would normally require that `-Name`, `-Image`, and `-Rg` be provided.
+The `-Auto` switch would provide an "opt-in" way for users to _default all the things_ while maintaining the integrity of required parameters in the mainline path.

 ### Other